IvanFon/super-labeler-action/README.md

 Super Labeler allows you to declaratively define your repository's labels, and when to apply them, in a config file that's checked into your repository.

+*This is a fork of [IvanFon/super-labeler-action](https://github.com/IvanFon/super-labeler-action) which we are maintaining due to the main repository going inactive.
+The original idea and all credit goes to IvanFon.*

 ## Getting Started

 Create a new Github Actions workflow at `.github/workflows/label.yml`: